jundalisay/spblist/content/en/faqs/spiritual.md

 {{< l a="Spiritual-Superphysics" >}}
 To be promoted under Spiritual Superphysics, a belief-system should:
 - have scriptures or documents that has all the principles, beliefs, and techniques (i.e. those principles are timeless and not changing or arbitrary)
+  - part of those principles should include morals and diet, since every civilized human needs these.
 - those principles should lead to samadhi as evidenced by consistent explanations of it
 - have some concepts about true nature (dharma), the Positive and Negative Forces, and/or the 5 Elements